 I am sure that by now, just about everyone and their grandmother knows about the benefits of Omega 3 fatty acids.
 If you don’t, let’s recap.
 Omega 3s help to lower cholesterol, blood pressure, improve hormonal balance, help ease joint pain, reduce inflammation and they also have a ton of other benefits still being discovered to this day.
+In this article we will go over some alternative sources of Omega 3.

 The most common source of these magical fatty acids is seafood.
 Now, if you’re like me, you just don’t like seafood, maybe you’re allergic to some types of sea creatures.
 Well, fear not, here comes this article to the rescue.
 I’m going to tell you about three fantastic sources of Omega 3s that have nothing to do with the ocean.